Bourton-on-the-Water Parish Council

 Village Green Bookings

 The Village Green is available for hire by local organisations wishing to use the Green for funding raising or other purposes but excluding commercial activities.
 Applications from organisations based outside the village may be considered on an individual basis and subject to specific agreement by the Parish Council.
 All applications to use the Green must be submitted to the Parish Council after 1st September for the following year, using the application form attached below.
-Applicants may view a copy of the current Rules by clicking on the relevant link below.
-These Rules are revised annually and all applicants are therefore asked to refer to the latest Rules before submitting their applications.
+Applicants may view a copy of the current policy on use of the Green by clicking on the relevant link below.
+This policy is revised annually and all applicants are therefore asked to refer to the latest policy before submitting their applications.

 Local groups who have still not yet applied to use the Green are invited to check availability on the schedule below and submit an application, as these will now be considered as they are received.

-Use the attachments below to download a copy of the application form for the use of the village green and to view a copy of the rules regarding the use and hire of the village green in 2017, which were recently amended to allow the use of 3 gazebos per application based on feedback from hirers.
+Use the attachments below to download a copy of the application form for the use of the village green and to view a copy of the rules regarding the use and hire of the village green in 2019.